ddev/ddev/docs/content/users/quickstart.md

     Start a new [Craft CMS](https://craftcms.com) project or retrofit an existing one.

     !!!tip "Compatibility"
-        The `craft` project type was added in version [1.21.2](https://github.com/drud/ddev/releases/tag/v1.21.2).
+        The `craft` project type was added to DDEV in version [1.21.2](https://github.com/drud/ddev/releases/tag/v1.21.2).
 Check your current version with the `ddev version` command, and [upgrade](../users/basics/faq.md#how-can-i-updateupgrade-ddev) if necessary!

     Environment variables will be automatically added to your `.env` file to simplify the first boot of a project.
 For _new_ installations, this means the default URL and database connection settings displayed during installation can be used without modification.
 If _existing_ projects expect environment variables to be named in a particular way, you are welcome to rename them.